zoelinsg/DEV-Projects/Build_Apps_with_Google_AI_Studio/LogoForgeApp/README.md

 ```
 ## How It Works
 * The frontend collects logo inputs from the user
-* The frontend sends the request to /api/generate-logo
+* The frontend sends requests to the backend API
 * The backend securely calls the Gemini API
 * The backend validates the response and returns structured logo data
 * The frontend renders the SVG preview and related brand content